How does a trademark infringement lawsuit begin?

 How can I use USPTO records to find out more information about the claimed trademark and who owns it?

-You can use the Trademark Electronic Search System (TESS) to search the USPTO's database of applications and registrations.
+You can use the Trademark Electronic Search System (TESS) to search for similar trademarks the USPTO's database of applications and registrations.
 If you know the application serial number or registration number for the particular mark, you may use the Trademark Status and Document Retrieval (TSDR) system to view/download relevant application and registration records.

 How can I challenge a trademark registration or application?